-The lectures cover a broad overview of systems security together with a deeper focus on several topics: isolation techniques, privilege separation, dealing with buggy code, networked and distributed systems, and human-focused security and privacy.
+The lectures cover a broad overview of systems security together with a deeper focus on several topics: isolation techniques, privilege separation, dealing with buggy code, and networked and distributed systems.

 Links to notes etc. on future days are copies of materials from last year, to give you an idea of what the future will bring.
 We will update the notes as the course progresses.
 The year of publication for class readings are shown in parentheses.